coder11293/Movie-Recommendation-system-using-sentiment-analysis/README.md

 A Streamlit web app that recommends movies using cosine similarity and analyzes reviews with TextBlob sentiment analysis.

+# Download python and add jupyter and python extension in vs code

 2. Install packages: Go to terminal and paste